Aeroluna/LunaCoopMod/README.md

   - Provides a power field nearby.

 An iconic unit thats missing from co-op, is now back.
 Mass Recall should help with Artanis's mobility problems.
 Vortex no longer grants invulnerability to enemy units so Archon toilets are back on the menu.
 Planet Cracker is such an iconic ability, it had to be added.
 Projecting a constant power field stays in line with Artanis's design of quickly warping in reinforcements during combat.

+- Changed Phoenix weapon damage from 7 (+5 vs Light) to 10 (+2 vs Light).
+- Reduced Phoenix price from 150/100 to 150/50.

+Phoenixs were extremely dependent on enemy composition.
+Moving some damage from the bonus should help.
+Also decreased the vespene price to make them easier to mass when going skytoss.

+- Reduced duration of Tempest's Disintegration ability from 20 seconds to 10 seconds (total damage unchanged).
+- Reduced cooldown of Tempest's Disintegration ability from 90 seconds to 60 seconds.

+Disintegration buffs because this ability usually feels clunky.
+Cooldown reduced to match Yamato cooldown.
+Deals damage faster to keep up with the faster kill-time nature of co-op.

+- Added Destabilizing Residuum upgrade at the Fleet Beacon.
+  - Causes Tempest attacks to leave an AOE field that does 40 damage over 2 seconds.
+  - Damage doubled by P2.

+These changes should make massing Tempests more viable.
+The new AOE upgrade makes Tempest shots still get value even if their target has already been killed by another Tempest first.

+- Changed Tempest voice lines to Versus quotes.

+Fun fact: Artanis' Tempests used the campaign Purifier Tempest quotes despite using the Versus model.

 - Increased Guardian Shell Life and Shield Regeneration mastery from 0.5% per point to 1.5% per point, increasing max from 15% to 45%.